 The rundown: I’m

-in my late 20s nearly 30ish 32 and I live in Ohio with my husband, a new baby boy, and pup in an old blue house.
+in my late 20s/ nearly 30/30ish 32 and I live in Ohio with my husband, a rambunctious 2 year old, and some squirrels in the attic of an old blue house.
 I pretty much dabble in everything, and my focus is pretty much non-existent.
 Some days I feel like being a farmer, other days I want to live in a loft in a big city.
 Some days I want to sell everything and live in a tiny house and travel the world, other days I want nothing more than to stay right where I am.
 It’s like waking up every day and trying to figure out who you are every damn time.
 I want to do/learn/be everything.
 Which, I’m learning slowly, is pretty damn difficult.

 Things consistent in my life: knitting, half-assed gardening, and biting-off-more-than-I-can-chew projects (actually, this one might just be the story of my life in itself).